Qile0317/KmerGMA.jl/docs/src/utilities.md

 ```

 ## paired kmer utilities
-The following functions count all kmer pairs within a sequence, which is a feature to be further utilized in an upcoming release.
+The following function count all kmer pairs within a sequence, which is a feature to be further utilized in an upcoming release.
 Counting paired kmers could serve as a more robust alternative to regular kmers in many applications.
 ```@docs
 KmerGMA.kmer_pair_count
 ```